 Solution 3: Reinstall or Update an App on your iPhone

-Most of the times, there is an app that refuses to open or crashes while opening which can become a hindrance while using your iPhone.
-Few things you can do to handle these type of apps.
+Most of the time, there is an app that refuses to open or crashes while opening which can become a hindrance while using your iPhone.
+Few things you can do to handle these types of apps.

 2. Update the problematic app from the App Store.
-Mostly they will have the fix for it if there is a genuine problem with the App and iOS.
+Mostly they will have a fix if there is a genuine problem with the App and iOS.

 3. Uninstall and reinstall the problematic app from the App Store.
 That could also fix the issue.

-4. Uninstall and reinstall the app by connecting your iPhone to a PC or Mac and installing that app through iTunes.
+4. Uninstall and reinstall the app by connecting your iPhone to a PC or Mac using iTunes.

 Solution 4: Restore iPhone from an Old Backup

 1. Connect your iPhone to a PC or Mac (whichever you are using).
-You should have taken the backup from this computer only.
+You should have taken the backup from this computer to proceed with the restoration.

 2. Open iTunes on your PC or Mac.

-3. Your iPhone page will open on iTunes.
+3. Your iPhone page will open in iTunes.